 Gauge Employee Opinions: Conduct a survey to assess the company’s capabilities and employee preferences before transitioning to a hybrid format.

-• How many days to work from the office and how many from home.
-Some will be ready to fully transition to working from home, while others will want to commute 5 days to the office as well as they always have.
+- How many days to work from the office and how many from home.
+Some will be ready to fully transition to working from home, while others will want to commute 5 days to the office as they always have, though many hybrid employees prefer a balanced schedule.

 Consider Legal Aspects: Familiarize yourself with remote work laws in your country or region.
 You may need to update contracts or add additional agreements.
 If you don't have an in-house legal department, we advise you to hire outside counsel for this task.